Fledgling Dancers Amsterdam Presents

 Chiara Muciarella

-FRAGILE PRESCENCE
+FRAGILE PRESENCE

 This choreographic concept explores change as a fundamental condition of the human experience, starting from a central question: how does the body shape our inner life, our emotional state, and our way of being in the world?
 Through dance, the body becomes the space where the tension between external expectations and inner fragility is expressed.
 The performers move between the desire to disappear and the unconscious will to resist.
 In this struggle, the body does not give in: it vibrates, adapts, falls but continues to transform.
 It is within this change that a deeper truth emerges: change is not merely a transition from one state to another, but a living process, inscribed in the flesh, in the breath, in the gesture.
 Dance thus becomes a space of resistance and renewal, where the human being confronts their own limits and discovers, through movement, the possibility of going beyond them.